Guest blog by Michelle Gierke,

-The New Year means it is time for the Women Build Steering Committee (WBSC) to get back to work after a brief holiday hiatus and start planning the 2017 Women Build season!
-The WBSC is comprised of about a dozen volunteer committee members and one Habitat staff member and, among its responsibilities, the WBSC recruits volunteers, Crew Leaders and Team Leaders for build dates, raises awareness of the Women Build program and even manages to squeeze in some time to celebrate the year’s successes in between.
-Here’s an introduction to the WBSC committee members:
+The New Year means it is time for the Women Build Steering Committee (WBSC) to get back to work after a brief holiday hiatus and start planning the 2020 Women Build season!
+The WBSC is comprised of ten volunteer committee members and three Habitat staff members.
+The WBSC meets monthly to recruit volunteers, women build regulars, and team leaders for build dates.
+As a committee we seek to raise awareness of the Women Build program and need for affordable housing in the Twin Cities.
+Meet our members!

-A single mother of three boys, I felt the direct effects of limited affordable housing options in the Twin Cities market when faced with a housing crisis in December of 2014.
+A single mother of three boys, I felt the direct effects of limited affordable housing options in the Twin Cities market when faced with a housing crisis in December 2014.
 Luckily, I had a mutual fund savings account which ultimately allowed me to alleviate the crisis and my boys and I were able to stay in our home.
 It came with humble recognition from me, recognizing there are many not as fortunate as I, to have this type of financial backup when faced with a similar unanticipated crisis.
 Motivated to contribute towards making a difference, I joined Twin Cities Habitat for Humanity as a volunteer this past summer, which led to my engagement with the Women Build Steering Committee.
 I had the honor of participating in a build day this past August and the team of women volunteers and I ended our volunteer shift lifting multiple trusses up on the roof in preparation for the next day’s build.
 I was excited and it was an awesome experience.
 I learned a ton, worked hard and my leg and shoulder muscles received an intense workout.
 It was an empowering experience.
 I bring with me 16+ years of nonprofit experience, including my recent years working in event planning and project coordination.
 My career start was in the field of advertising.
-I look forward to the many things to be accomplished in coming together and working as one; the greatest of these the gift being stability through home ownership.
+I look forward to accomplishing many things with this group by coming together and working as one.
+The greatest gift is having stability through home ownership.